backstagephp/core/docs/01-content.md

 ### Variables inside blade

 The `$content` variable is always available.
 This is the current requested content.
-This is by default a `Vormkracht10\Backstage\Models\Content` model.
+This is by default a `Backstage\Models\Content` model.

 ### Blade file example